sakjain92/Fractional-GPUs/README.md

 or to allow virtualization of GPU with strong run-time guarantees.

-FGPU also have code to reverse engineer details about GPU memory hierarchy, specifically details about structure of GPU L2 cache and DRAM.
-Our reverse engineering code can find details such as L2 cache line size, number of cache sets, mapping from a physical address to L2 cache set index, number of DRAM banks, number of DRAM chips/memory controllers, width of bus for a single DRAM chip and mapping from a physical address to DRAM bank index.
+FGPU also have code to reverse engineer details about GPU memory hierarchy, specifically details about the structure of GPU L2 cache and DRAM.
+Our reverse engineering code can find details such as L2 cache line size, number of cache sets, mapping from a physical address to L2 cache set index, number of DRAM banks, number of DRAM chips/memory controllers, the width of the bus for a single DRAM chip and mapping from a physical address to DRAM bank index.
-We find that the GPU memory hierarchy is sufficiently different from CPU memory hierarchy.
+We find that the GPU memory hierarchy is sufficiently different from the CPU memory hierarchy.

 Currently, we support only Nvidia's GPU (discrete GPUs) and CUDA.
 Due to hardware limitations, applications require modifications to source code to use this functionality (we will mitigate this limitation in future via compiler aided source code transformation).

-Interested readers can read our academic paper which is present at doc/FGPU-RTAS-2019.pdf which gives high level details about functionality of FGPU.
+Interested readers can read our academic paper which is present at doc/FGPU-RTAS-2019.pdf which gives high-level details about the functionality of FGPU.

 ## How it works
 There are two components to providing isolation between partitions: